-Project Risks Туре Description Mitigation measure Impact & Probability Level 80 GADPE has no experience with meteorological monitoring.
-Agreement between GADPE and INAMHI86 P = 5 I = 3 Operational Baseline studies are not up to date Adjustment of existing designs, incorporating the climate change factor.
-P = 5 I = 4 · Inaccuracy in radar and storm detection system implementation An agreement will be signed between MOP, DMC and ONEMI (Chile), and GADPE and INAMHI (Ecuador) to ensure technical and geographical accuracy.
+Project Risks Type Description Mitigation measure Impact & Probability Level 87 The change of Governments could eventually lead to staff re-structuration, meaning that there could possibly be a knowledge gap between the newcomers.
+Online training course on risk-based adaptation measures for municipal officers of coastal cities.
+P = 5 I = 3 Lower economic activity in both countries and impact of April's earthquake in Ecuador 92 .
+Support project partners to incorporate and assign required resources in their institutional plans and budgets.
+P = 5 I = 3 Financial Grant not being delivered and/or not being delivered on time.
+CAF's cash flow would allow to respond to disbursements in case of delays.
+P = 2 I = 3 Increase in budget due to costs miscalculations, and/or due to overprices during project implementation.
+Agreement signed with local counterparts to guarantee the project execution.
+P = 2 I = 4 GADPE has no experience with meteorological monitoring.
+Agreement between GADPE and INAMHI 93 P = 5 I = 3 Operational Baseline studies are not up to date Adjustment of existing designs, incorporating the climate change factor.
+P = 5 I = 4 operational .
+Inaccuracy in radar and storm detection system implementation An agreement will be signed between MOP, DMC and ONEMI (Chile), and GADPE and INAMHI (Ecuador) to ensure technical and geographical accuracy.
 P = 3 I = 3 Technological Misuse of the online platform created to share best practices between coastal cities.
 In-person meetings between project partners of both countries.
 Four thematic visits are forecasted.
 P = 3 I = 2 Social Lack of understanding of the project, and hence opposition from the local inhabitants.
 The communication strategy contemplates socialisation of the project with the local communities.
 P = 3 I = 3 Environmental Effect of El Niño / La Niña in precipitation and local weather conditions.
 Monitor information and alerts in national meteorological entities, NOAA, and World Meteorological Organization.
 P = 4 I = 1

-286. The status of this risks will be monitored quarterly by the Project Manager.
+278. The status of this risks will be monitored quarterly by the Project Manager.
 The Project Manager will report on the status of the risks to CAF office in Quito, who will record progress in a risk log.
 Risks will be reported as critical when the impact and probability are high (i.e., 5).
 Management responses to critical risks will be reported to the Adaptation Fund in the annual project implementation report.